Christian Yelich Player Props: Brewers vs. Tigers

-Christian Yelich -- with a slugging percentage of .462 in his past 10 games, including four extra-base hits -- will be in action for the Milwaukee Brewers versus the Detroit Tigers, with Matthew Boyd on the mound, on April 24 at 7:40 PM ET.
+Christian Yelich -- with a slugging percentage of .500 in his past 10 games, including four extra-base hits -- will be in action for the Milwaukee Brewers against the Detroit Tigers, with Spencer Turnbull on the mound, on April 25 at 7:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.
+In his previous game he had a hitless performance (0-for-1) against the Tigers.

 Christian Yelich Game Info & Props vs. the Tigers